USA VS CZECH REPUBLIC HISTORY

 Players listed as “A” skaters who are probable to go in the first round of the 2018 Draft are forwards Farabee and Wahlstrom and defenseman Samuelsson.

-The Fall 2017 Under-18 Five Nations Tournament will be played in Hämeenlinna, Finland from Wednesday, Nov.
+The Fall 2017 Under-18 Five Nations Tournament was played in Hämeenlinna, Finland from Wednesday, Nov.
 8 through Sunday, Nov.
-12. All games will take place at Ritari Arena.
+12, 2017.
+All games were played at Ritarihalli Arena, home of HPK of SM-liiga.

 |Wednesday, Nov.
 8||Switzerland||L, 3-2 (SO)|